-“All this talking is getting us nowhere,” Butch pulled out his gun and the young man that Dominic had tossed aside earlier jumped out of his corner and fought Butch for the weapon.
+“All this talking is getting us nowhere,” Butch raised his gun and the young man that Dominic had tossed aside earlier jumped out of his corner and fought Butch for the weapon.

 Dominic’s body fell from out of nowhere, landing before them.
-The instant his feet hit the ground, he had his weapon aimed and ready to fire at them.
+The instant his feet hit the ground, he had his weapon aimed and ready to fire.

 Marissa was speechless.
 The world around her seemed to come to a halt.
 There was a white tiger standing before her where there was once a human body.
 And when soft, blue slit eyes glanced back at her, she found herself unable to hold her body up.